Helping Students Catch-Up, Stay On-Target and Succeed

 How to Apply for Aid

-To apply for financial aid for the summer, you must be registered for summer courses and complete and submit an NJIT Financial Aid Request for Summer form by July 16 by clicking the following link: http://www.njit.edu/financialaid/forms/
+To apply for financial aid for the summer, you must be registered for summer courses and submit a completed NJIT Financial Aid Request for Summer form by clicking the following link: http://www.njit.edu/financialaid/forms/ by the deadlines below: